jconlon/Tracker/tracker/trunk/com.verticon.tracker.product.desktop.releng/readme.txt

 For releases:
 1. Old repos can be removed or left in place.
 If left in place artifacts of the same version overwrite the preexisting ones.
+2. Product build:
+	a.
+Edit the compositeArtifacts.xml and compositeContent.xml to add a new directory for the product.
-2. Run Tracker.launch - to build product and product p2 metadata
+	b.
+Run Tracker.launch - to build product and product p2 metadata
+3. Feature build:
+    a.
+Edit the compositeArtifacts.xml and compositeContent.xml to add a new directory for the features.
-3. From any feature, Export all features to the repository -  Deploys p2 metadata to repository. (updatesite/catalog.xml specs the categories)
+    b.
+From any feature, export all new features to the repository.
+       This will deploys p2 metadata to repository. (updatesite/catalog.xml specs the categories)
+4. Test latest product with new features in dev workspace.
+(Add a local repository pointing to the relang repo.)
-4. Run Sync S3.launch - Moves all artifacts over to ~/Uploads/s3 and mirrors these to S3.
+5. Run Sync S3.launch - Moves all artifacts over to ~/Uploads/s3 and mirrors these to S3.
-5. Sync any changed documentation to S3 - see documentation
+6. Sync any changed documentation to S3 - see documentation
-6. Change downloads page on website and sync it. - see website
+7. Change downloads page on website and sync it. - see website

 =======================================
 Tagging a release